praj1718/clocshScript/README.md

 # Cloc (count line of code) of any repository using Shell script

-Count line of code using cloc package for the any github repository and send the count line of code on email.
+Count line of code using cloc package for the any github repository and send the code lines count over email.

 ## Documentation